Andrew W. Mellon

 c) three letters of recommendation;

 PLEASE DO NOT HAVE LETTERS OF RECOMMENDATION SENT DIRECTLY TO THE CENTER STAFF.
-THE ONLINE APPLICATION WILL INSTRUCT YOU REGARDING LETTERS OF RECOMMENDATION.
+THE ONLINE APPLICATION PROVIDES INSTRUCTIONS ON SUBMITTING LETTERS OF RECOMMENDATION.